 - Click Apply to apply the time range to the Dashboards.

-When in Edit mode, you can create and update the dashboard filters.
+When in Edit mode only, you can create and update the dashboard filters.
 These filters are applicable to all tiles on the Dashboard, and you can add as many filters as required.

 To add a filter:

 - In the selected Dashboard, click Edit.
 The dashboard is displayed in Edit mode.

-- Click the Filters button, and select the relevant dimension.
+- Click the Filters button, and select the relevant metrics.

 - If the dashboard is in Apply mode (see Selecting a Filter mode above), the Apply option is displayed; click Apply to update the dashboard view.

 If the dashboard is in Normal mode, the dashboard is updated automatically with the selected values.

-NOTE: To clear the contents of the selected filter, click the arrow icon alongside the dimension name and select Clear.
+NOTE: To clear the contents of the selected filter, click the arrow icon alongside the dimension name (next to Campaign in the example below) and select Clear.
 To delete the filter, select Remove.

 Set a refresh rate